 Speaking of the advantages of fat tires on a mountain bike, here are some of the benefits that you should be able to reap when you do use fatter tires on your bike:

 The first thing that you would notice about fat tires is how versatile they are.
-You can basically use fatter tires on any kind of terrain regardless of where you are as the size and stability that these tires offer you make them amazing to use.
+You can basically use fatter tires on any kind of terrain regardless of where you are as the size and stability that these tires offer makes them amazing to use.

 Fat tires can be useful for downhill and trail riding because they are wide and stable enough to be able to handle the rougher conditions of these terrains.
 Of course, you can use them on cross-country trails as well despite a few downsides that they have.